Chris35Wills/Chris35Wills.github.io/courses/Intro_github/README.md

 Git was originally developed to manage version control for the Linux kernel, but has now expanded and is, perhaps, the most widely used revision control system in science.
-As a former CVS and subversion user, I recommend Git as the best revision control system to now use, simply because the support tools available are the most advanced and most developed.
+I recommend Git as the best revision control system to use, simply because the support tools available are the most advanced and most developed.
 Git has been strongly embraced by the wider community, and you will have a wide selection of tools that will help you use and build upon Git.